abeldekat/lazyflex.nvim/README.md

 > Prerequisite: Add **LazyVim** to your plugin spec

+_Note_: A preset setting that does not match a predefined preset will be ignored.

 ```lua
   -- Test a new plugin in isolation
   -- plugins: 44 disabled